 AROH is implementing pioneering programmes to provide educational facilities to underserved populations in both rural and urban areas.

 AROH focuses on skills development of youth and women leading to job or self-employment, thereby alleviating poverty and unemployment.

 AROH is trying to help thousands of farmers with various crop management practices, including organic farming in order to bring them out of the cycle of poverty.

-AROH is taking necessary steps to help the rural communities improve, manage and sustain their natural resources.Read More
+AROH is taking necessary steps to help the rural communities restore, improve and manage their natural resources and work towards a sustainable ecosystem.

 Access to water, health and sanitation facilities are fundamental to human existence.
-AROH is providing need-based facilities and infrastructure to improve access to water, health and sanitation to poor communities across India.Read More
+AROH is providing need based facilities and infrastructure to improve access to these needs of communities.

-Despite strides in education, our nation struggles to provide quality education which results in poor learning outcomes for a large percentage of children.
-RISE is for Remedial Innovation in School Education and aims to impart extra lessons to students to improve their learning outcomes.Read More
+Despite reforming strides in education with the introduction to RTE, Mid-day meal, etc., our nation still struggles to provide quality education which results in poor learning outcomes for a large percentage of children.
+RISE is for Remedial Innovation in School Education and aims to provide scholastic and non scholastic assistance to government school children to ensure their holistic development in facing future competition.Read More

-AROH partners with Government’s flagship programme, Deen Dayal Upadhyay Grameen Kaushal Yojna to provide state-of-the-art training facilities and job placements to 1800 rural unemployed youth.Read More
+To curb the national crisis of unemployment and deficit of skilled youth, AROH partners with Government of India's flagship skill development programme, Deen Dayal Upadhyay Grameen Kaushal Yojna to provide market driven skill training, under the guidance of experts of the trade, in state of the art training facilities and job placements to 1800 rural unemployed youth in leading national and international firms.Read More

 Singing new "Kavita" of learning